kk988/KazBot/README.md

 # KazBot
 Maybe this will become a crypto-coin trading bot using gdax exchange

-Uses python 2.7.10
+Developed using python 2.7.10

+Required:
+iso8601
+gdax

 Short term goals
 - make tests use unittest -> create test readme -> create test suite?
 - finish backtest
-- add required libs to readme
+- add backtest test
+- add links to required libs.
+Also mention pip install annoyance (OSX only) when installing gdax.
+- Maybe look into that project tab on github...
 - come up with more short term goals :-P